-"Envisioning My Future" is a booklet that picks up where "Now That You're In High School" leaves off.
-This booklet includes information for youth in high school and for young adults (age 18 and over) about health care transition.
-Ask your CMS Care Coordinator or your Doctor for a copy of this book.
+"Envisioning My Future" is a booklet that picks up where "Since You're Not A Kid Anymore" leaves off.
+This booklet includes information for youth in high school and for young adults (age 18 and over) about being in charge of your health care.
+Ask your CMS Care Coordinator or your doctor for a copy of this book.

 CMS Health Care Transition Planning Guides.
 These planning guides will help you and your family think about future goals and identify the things that you are doing now to be more in charge of your health.
-These guides will also help you to figure out what else you and your family need to do now and over the next few years so that when you are a young adult you are prepared for the transition from pediatric to adult-oriented health care; and that you are ready for work and living more independently.
+These guides will also help you to figure out what else you and your family need to do now and over the next few years so that, when you are a young adult, you are prepared for the transition from pediatric to adult-oriented health care; and that you are ready for work and living more independently.

 Ask your CMS Care Coordinator for a copy of a planning guide.
-Then talk to your Coordinator about the goals and plans you and your family develop using the workbook, and find out how she/he can help you achieve your goals.
-These guides are also available on the CMS Web site: www.cms-kids.com.
+Then talk to your coordinator about the goals and plans you and your family develop, using the workbook, and find out how she/he can help you achieve your goals.
+These guides are also available on the CMS Web Site: www.cms-kids.com.